This Easy and Healthy Vegan Cauliflower Mung Bean Curry is a hearty and filling curry perfect for any weeknight.

 A while back, a friend gave me a bag of mung beans as a gift (if you’re a fan of The Office, you’ll likely understand the reference).
 They sat on my pantry shelf for months and months and I’d occasionally pick them up, turn them over and place them right back next to the other bags of dried legumes.

 But some weeks ago when I found myself uninspired and in need of some recipe ideas, I caught a glimpse of the mung beans and decided it was time.
-I couldn’t quite pinpoint a time in my life when I had actually eaten mung beans other than in sprouted form.
+If you asked me to pinpoint a time in my life when I had actually eaten mung beans other than in sprouted form, I couldn’t.

 If you’re new-ish to the mung bean world, don’t worry, they’re particularly easy to cook but don’t expect them to be beautiful!